SaidulHaq/SaidulHaq/README.md

 ---

 ### Hi there, I'm Sadi👋 <br/>
-a young, enthusiastic, and self-motivated QA with a bachelor's degree in Information Technology.
-Trained and proficient in both manual and automation software testing.
-Passionate about utilizing SQA best practices to enhance software quality and customer satisfaction.<br/>
+well trained and experienced in both manual and automation software testing, project managment and administrative works.<br/>

 ## Skills: